Real Color Wheel

 On earth grids, concentric lines around you are the horizontal grid lines.
 On sea grids, use only the center vanishing point lines and any wave's horizontal lines.

-Earth and Sea Grids will keep objects attached to the ground plane or sea waves in perspective.
+Earth and Sea Grids will keep objects attached to the ground plane, see sea waves in perspective.

 34-2, CONCENTRIC RINGS AROUND YOURSELF.